dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

   indicasted in the by adding "_python_embedding" to the MET tool name. e.g. GridStat_python_embedding.conf

-If createing a new model applications use case, in the category sub-directory (parm/use_cases/model_applications/<CATEGORY>), each use case should have the
+If creating a new model applications use case, in the category sub-directory (parm/use_cases/model_applications/<CATEGORY>), each use case should have the
 following: